dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 Constants should be lowercase following the same convention as `val`s and `var`s.
 I realise this tidying contradicts [Kotlin coding conventions](https://kotlinlang.org/docs/coding-conventions.html#property-names) but there are NO GOOD REASONS for constant names to be uppercase other than history.

 As a short summary of the [Stop the Constant Shouting](https://accu.org/journals/overload/22/121/wakely_1923) article by Jonathan Wakely (which heavily inspired this tidying), in the C programming language it's common to use macros in cases when we would use a constant in Kotlin.
-This is because initially constants were not part of the language and they still have limitations.
+This is because initially constants were not part of the language and even now they still have limitations.
 Using uppercase for macros made sense because they're not normal code so it wasn't a bad idea for macros to STAND_OUT_IN_THE_CODE, especially at the time when smart code editors and IDEs didn't exist.
 The coding style for constants (actually macros) was copied from C to C++, to Java, and then to Kotlin.

-As you might have noticed in the text above, uppercase text REALLY DRAWS OUR ATTENTION.
+As you might have noticed, uppercase text REALLY DRAWS OUR ATTENTION.
 At the same time constants are one of the most boring parts of the code.
 They don't change and don't have any important side-effects (unlike, for example, `System.exit(1)`).
-Yet we use the most expressive text style for constant names.
+Yet we use the most expressive text style for constants.
 There is an argument that the uppercase convention is too widespread to ignore.
 I'm not convinced though that familiarity outweighs the harm done by unnecessary screaming uppercase.
 The accidental code style for constants needs to be fixed and the sooner the easier it will be.

 Instead of SHOUTING CONSTANTS:
 <kotlin>